andriandreo/SensorToolKit-STK/Server Side/README.md

 # STK - Server Side

-The Server Side for the SensorToolKit Framework can be deployed in any machine with Wi-Fi connectivity capable of running Docker.
+The Server Side for the Sensor ToolKit Framework can be deployed in any machine with Wi-Fi connectivity capable of running Docker.

 ## Containers Deployment